Steel Engineering Education Link Initiative [StEEL] Scholarship Program

 Applications will be evaluated and scored as follows: Steel Industry Interest – 35%; Grades – 20%; Recommendation Letters – 30%; and Extra-Curricular Activities – 15%

-Your completed application including all required documents should be submitted electronically to Lori Wharrey on or before 31 December 2013.
-Scholarship awardees will be announced 15 February 2014 for the 2014–2015 academic year.
+Your completed application including all required documents should be submitted electronically to Lori Wharrey on or before 30 October 2014.
+Scholarship awardees will be announced by 31 January 2015 for the 2015–2016 academic year.